SAS-DHRH/dhcc-toolkit/content/toolkit/advocating.md

 We have come up with seven more:

 1. **“I can’t bear to look!”** Greenwashing by omission.
-An institution may drag it heels on collecting sustainability data or doing rigorous analyses, especially if deep down it knows it might not like what it will find.
+An institution may drag it's heels on collecting sustainability data or doing rigorous analyses, especially if deep down it knows it might not like what it will find.
 2. **Transparency without agency**.
 Even if an institution is being honest, rigorous and bold in how it collects and analyses sustainability, and how it communicates the results … is it checking to make sure this information is actually being used?
 Is it supporting the creation and empowerment of audiences and users?
 3. **Passing the buck**.
 Similarly, an institution may disclose climate-related information in the expectation that key stakeholders (students, funders, regulators, the public, etc.) will then take appropriate action, and alter the institution’s operating environment.
 4. **Convenient benchmarking**.
 It’s natural for organisations to benchmark themselves against similar organisations (e.g. a university will tend to compare itself to other universities in the same country, and perhaps regionally and globally).
 This can lead to an “eco echo chamber” where entire sectors are behind on climate ambition.
 Science-based targets are one good antidote, although here too we’ll have to be careful -- science seldom speaks with one voice, and there may be temptations to cherry-pick the most convenient advice.